About the School

 Undergraduate Programs

 The School of Integrative Studies offers a bachelor of arts and a bachelor of science degree in integrative studies, a bachelor of arts in human development and family science, and a bachelor of arts in environmental and sustainability studies (joint degree with Environmental Science and Policy in the College of Science).
-The school also houses the Bachelor of Individualized Study Program.
+The school also houses the Bachelor of Individualized Study program.

 The integrative studies curriculum is based on intensive, interdisciplinary learning communities, coordinated with traditional academic programs.
 The result is an integrated program of study that emphasizes collaboration, experiential learning, and self-reflection.
 All students complete their degree programs with an interdisciplinary concentration.